 2.8.
 “Boundary of functional operation” defines the boundaries of the external physical limits within which the system is able to perform the dynamic driving tasks (i.e. including the transition demands and minimum risk manoeuvres).

 2.9.
-“Operational Design Domain (ODD)” of the automated driving system defines the specific operating conditions (e.g. environmental, geographic, time-of-day, traffic, infrastructure, speed range, weather and other conditions) within the boundaries fixed by this regulation under which the automated driving system is designed to operate without any intervention by the driver.
+“Operational Design Domain (ODD)” of the automated lane keeping system defines the specific operating conditions (e.g. environmental, geographic, time-of-day, traffic, infrastructure, speed range, weather and other conditions) within the boundaries fixed by this regulation under which the automated lane keeping system is designed to operate without any intervention by the driver.

 2.10.
 “Automated Driving Function” means a function of “The System” that is capable of performing the dynamic driving task of the vehicle.